-- 3.1 The Management Committee has overall responsibility for approving the policy and performance standards of the repairs service. - 3.2 Responsibility for implementation of policy and procedures is delegated to the Property Services Manager. - 3.3 The Association, as an employer, also has responsibility to ensure appropriate staffing levels and the provision of training and resources to enable the implementation of this policy.
+- 3.1 The Management Committee has overall responsibility for approving the policy and performance standards of the repairs service. - 3.2 Responsibility for implementation of policy and procedures is delegated to the Property Services Manager.
+Head of Development & Property Services. - 3.3 The Association, as an employer, also has responsibility to ensure appropriate staffing levels and the provision of training and resources to enable the implementation of this policy.